 Then take the colored wires from one traffic control signal and solder each one to the corresponding connector pin (R1, Y1, G1).
 Do the same for the second traffic control signal connecting each of the colored wires to the corresponding pin (R2, Y2, G2).
-Although it would be nice, to save money, to connect more that 2 traffic signals to each board, but Circuitron advises against this.
+Although it would be nice, to save money, to connect more than 2 traffic signals to each board, but Circuitron advises against this.

-On the board there are places where you can use a small screw driver to adjust the amount of time that each light will go on and off.
+On the board there are places where you can use a small screwdriver to adjust the amount of time that each light will go on and off.
 This may take some time to get them adjusted just right.